kittyconfusion/Orbit/README.md

 # Using [Orbit](https://github.com/kittyconfusion/Orbit)

-This is a simple solar system sandbox and simulation created for the second semester of LASA's Computer Science Independent Study course.
+Orbit is a simple solar system sandbox and simulation created for the second semester of LASA's Computer Science Independent Study course.

 Numerous masses can be simulated, with timescales ranging from minutes to decades per seconds.
 The window is taken up by three resizable panels from left the right: the Settings panel, the Drawing panel, and the Info panel.